WHO WE ARE

 - Promoting leadership building among women at the grassroots level.

-- Capacity building and institutional capacity building for civil society organization from the affected communities on the ground in Darfur and within the diaspora.
+- Conducting capacity building trainings for civil society organizations from the affected communities on the ground in Darfur and within the diaspora.

 - Collaborate and provide support for human rights defenders to ensure proper documentation.